ktpeace/kudogen/README.md

 - remove unnecessary dependencies like htmltocanvas
 - change colors to not need to plug in hashtags so any color format works in arrays
 - refactor code
+- replace image saving with a unique link